Greece says to miss public sector reform target

-ATHENS Greece will not meet targets on reforming its public sector by an end-of-the-week deadline set by its international lenders, Finance Ministry officials said on Wednesday, ahead of a meeting to decide on unlocking a further 8.1 billion euros in aid.
+ATHENS Greece will not meet targets on reforming its public sector by an end-of-the-week deadline set by its international lenders, Finance Ministry officials said on Wednesday, ahead of a meeting to decide on unlocking a further 8.1 billion euros (6.8 billion pounds) in aid.

-But the officials said Athens expected to reach agreement with its foreign lenders on all other issues before Monday's meeting of euro zone finance ministers.
+But the officials said Athens expected to reach agreement with its foreign lenders on all other issues before a Eurogroup meeting on Monday.

 The EU and IMF are unhappy with the progress Greece has made in reforming its bloated public sector.
 If they are not persuaded that Greece is on track to meet its reform goals, the lenders may freeze emergency aid for three months, a senior euro zone official said.